-A Disciple Making Movement (DMM) leader’s most important role is to intercede for those they lead.
+A Disciple-Making Movement (DMM) leader’s most important job is to intercede for those they lead.
 Leader’s who accomplish much, do so on their knees.
-It is in the place of prayer that we hear His voice, gain direction, strength, perspective, encouragement and where ultimately the real breakthroughs happen.
+It is in the place of prayer that we hear His voice, gain direction, strength, perspective, encouragement and where ultimately our real breakthroughs happen.
 Prayer in leadership is essential.

 Prayer Can Not Be Delegated

 The work on our knees can not be delegated to others.
 It is the responsibility of every Christian leader to pray themselves.
 We need to lead the way in prayer.
 That is not to say that we don’t also mobilize and raise up many others to intercede.
 We do.
 We must.
 There are others who may spend more actual hours in prayer than we do, or who may carry the work of intercession in very significant ways.
 As leaders, delegation is an important skill.
 This is one that you cannot delegate awaythough.

 In scripture, there are many examples of leaders who considered prayer and intercession for their people as one of their most important tasks.
 We read of Moses and the way he interceded on behalf of Israel.
 We read of King Hezekiah’s prayers of intercession.
 Paul prayed much for those he was discipling and training.

 Of course, the greatest example is Jesus.
 He not only prayed for His disciples, for Jerusalem, and for the multitudes.
 Even now He, our Lord and leader, still prioritizes making intercession for us (Rom 8:34).